ATOMIC EMISSION Formal Lab Report Guideline

 −0.5: Name and date not in ink in the data sheet

-−1.0: Wrong fit (polynomial or power, use the highest r2 value)
+−1.0: Wrong fit used for the calibration curve (chose between polynomial second order or power, consider the one with the highest r2 value)

 Reminder: This document is a guideline for your lab report.
 Follow the instructions carefully to ensure proper submission and grading.